Skip to main content

 Nicotine patches

 Nicotine patches give a dose of nicotine through your skin.
-Over around 12 weeks, you gradually use patches with lower doses of nicotine.
+You use these for about 12 weeks.
+You gradually change to lower doses.
 This helps to wean you off nicotine.

 Nicotine patches are a slow-acting form of nicotine replacement therapy (NRT).
 You can use them with a fast-acting form such as a mouth spray.

-Combination is the best way to use NRT to help you stop smoking.
+NRT combination treatment (using a slow and fact-acting product) is the best way to help you stop smoking.
 It is safe and recommended in Ireland's National Clinical Guideline on Stop Smoking Care.

 You can buy nicotine patches without a prescription.